eamonwong/portfolio/README.md

 - Ensured smooth communication between clients and the development team, resulting in seamless transitions of requirements.
 - Assisted senior employees in testing Python code , J2EE code and developing Java-based web applications, contributing to client deliverables.
 - Participated in Agile processes, attending daily stand-ups and sprint reviews to stay aligned with project goals.
+- Collaborated with cross-functional teams to refine requirements, troubleshoot defects, and deliver features on schedule.
+- Gained exposure to DevOps practices: Containerised apps using Docker and set up CI/CD pipelines (GitHub Actions).
+- Developed scientific data tools in Python, automating workflows and reducing manual processing time by 30%.
+- Participated in peer code reviews to ensure best practices.
+- Identified and fixed critical bugs, improving application stability and user satisfaction by 20%.

 ## Achievements
 ### World Challenge Expedition to Namibia (June 2018 - July 2018)